List of Agent Steel band members: Since 2019

 In January 2019, John Cyriis announced that he was relaunching Agent Steel with a brand new lineup, to be unveiled at the group's debut performance at the Keep It True Festival in April.
 A few days before the show, the lineup was announced as featuring guitarists Damian Giron and Igor Lopes, bassist Joe McGuigan, and drummer Kyle Abbott; Giron and McGuigan did not perform, however, with Leonardo Da Rocha and Hein Willekens, respectively, standing in.
 Willekens later claimed that he had been asked to fill in just "2.5 days before the gig".
 In May, Nikolay Atanasov was announced as one of the band's new guitarists.
 In June, the band announced a new lineup with Atanasov, McGuigan, returning early guitarist Bill Simmons, and new drummer Dennis Kruse Strømberg.

 After the release of two demo singles — "Separation of Church and Fate" and "Way of the Mechanism" — Agent Steel's lineup changed again around June 2020, when Vinicius Carvalho joined as third guitarist, McGuigan was replaced by Eddie Webb, and Rasmus Kjær took over from Strømberg.
 Within just a few weeks, Webb had been replaced by Shuichi Oni and Simmons had left.
 This lineup released No Other Godz Before Me, the band's first studio album in 14 years and the first with Cyriis in 23 years, in 2021.
 This was followed by the single "Terminator of Souls" later in the year.
 In January 2022, the band announced that Atanasov had been "suspended" from the band pending litigation, although the guitarist later disputed this, claiming that he had left of his own accord.

 The band remained relatively inactive during 2022, before announcing a new lineup in July 2023 featuring guitarist Justin Zych, bassist Kelly Conlon and drummer Lamar Little (with Carvalho remaining).
 Nikolay Atanasov briefly returned for a European tour in November 2023.
 In late 2024, Cyriis performed with a new lineup including former bassist George Robb, plus new members Johnny Moraes (guitar), Ricardo França (guitar) and Marcus Dotta (drums).
 By early 2025, Robb had been replaced by Andre Mellado.
+Further lineup changes that year included Atanasov returning as guitarist, Mellado being replaced by Alexandre Vilegas and Junior Wendland replacing Dotta.